armory/docs/content/en/docs/installation/armory-operator/op-config-kustomize.md

 linkTitle: Config Using Kustomize
 weight: 10
 description: >
-  This guide describes how to configure Spinnaker using Kustomize patches.
+  This guide describes how to configure Spinnaker or Armory Enterprise using Kustomize patches.
 ---
 {{< include "armory-operator/os-operator-blurb.md">}}